thenickedwards/duels_mapping/app-duels-mapping/public/data/README.md

 ### Double Pivot (Recurring Data Drivers)

 As you may have guessed football tactics have been a major driver in this project and in fact part of the architecture was lifted right off the pitch.
-In soccer, a double pivot refers to a pairing central defensive midfielders who play a key role to both defense and offense--winning possession, progressing the ball up the field, and providing tactical versatility.
-Similarly, there are two core “pivot” components in the design of this architecture that orchestrate the flow of data.
+In soccer, a double pivot refers to a pairing of central defensive midfielders who play a key role to both defense and offense--winning possession, progressing the ball up the field, and providing tactical versatility.
+This data architecture adopts that same concept.
+It features two core pivot components that orchestrate the flow of data.

 1. [`data_vars.json`](./data_vars.json)
    This JSON file stores the values used to calculate the Schmetzer Score metric.
 The stats can be weighted differently to allow flexible experimentation and tuning of how each individual statistic influences the overall score.
 This access point supports extension to include more data sources, additional ETL pipelines, and the creation of new composite metrics built off other advanced sports statistics.